-It’s not exactly what you’d expect a 10-year-old to be doing on her school holidays: watching experiments involving blood, learning about chemistry and peering over a microscope examining cells.
-But that’s exactly what cancer researcher, Seray Adams, often found herself doing at that age.
+It’s not what you’d expect of a typical 10-year old girl: watching experiments with blood and and learning about chemistry.
+But that’s exactly what, cancer-researcher, Seray Adams often found herself doing at that age.

-“My mum was a chemist and she often took me to work where she’d teach me about chemistry.
-I’d watch her do experiments with blood and preparing chemicals,” says Seray.
+“My mum was an analytical chemist and she often took me to her work where she’d teach me about chemistry.
+I’d watch her prepare chemicals and do experiments with blood and chemical distillation” says Seray.

-Experiencing the world of science propelled Seray into a science career, and as a Charlie Teo Foundation More Data Grant recipient, she investigated how disruptions to the immune system potentially contribute to brain cancer growth.
+Experiencing the world of science propelled Seray into a science career, and as a recent Charlie Teo Grant recipient, she investigated how disruptions to the immune system potentially contribute to brain cancer proliferation.

 “The activity of certain metabolic pathways in cancer prevents the immune system from maintaining control of cancer growth.
 One such metabolic pathway which helps the cancer from being detected by the immune system is tryptophan metabolism, also known as the kynurenine pathway.
 Our research project aimed to understand how this pathway disrupts the immune system and how it potentially contributes to brain cancer growth.”

 Seray explains that the role of this pathway in potentially promoting brain cancer growth could help to identify new treatment strategies for treating brain cancer.

 The first part of the project involved targeting enzymes which are downstream in the pathway.
 Their results found that targeting one such enzyme (KMO) with an inhibitor of this enzyme significantly reduced the growth of brain cancer cells.